hmxsqaq/Graphics-TinyRenderer/README.md

 void Renderer::draw_line(Vec2 p0, Vec2 p1, const Color &Color) {
     // if (dx < dy) the line is steep
     // we need to sample it along y axis
-    // but we can also get_transpose it, then we can still use x axis
+    // but we can also transpose it, then we can still use x axis
-    // just remember to re-get_transpose it when drawing it bool steep = false;
+    // just remember to re-transpose it when drawing it bool steep = false;
     if (std::abs(p0.x - p1.x) < std::abs(p0.y - p1.y)) {
-        // get_transpose
+        // transpose
         std::swap(p0.x, p0.y);
         std::swap(p1.x, p1.y);
         steep = true;